-CIPR is applied to older pavements that are structurally deficient and no longer are candidates for a simple overlay. fatigue distresses, such as pavement transverse thermal cracking, cracking, reflective cracking can be successfully corrected using cold in place pavement technique.
-Generally, CIPR recycling technique costs 1ower than full reconstruction method.
+CIPR is applied to older pavements that are structurally deficient and no longer are candidates for a simple overlay. pavement distresses, such as fatigue cracking, transverse thermal cracking and reflective cracking can be successfully corrected using cold in place pavement recycling technique.
+Generally, CIPR lower technique costs full than reconstruction method.

 CIPR should not be used to rehabilitate pavement that has failed due to poor embankment or foundation support.
-Normally, a surfacing layer is required on top of the recycled pavement layer
+Normally, a surfacing layer is required on top of the recycled pavement layer.